Jemimahosei/CornellSOUP/design-plan/design-journey.md

 TODO: add additional interviewees as needed

+**Interviewee 4:**

+  Sherkina is a freshman at Cornell University, passionate about computer science and the outdoors.
+She enjoys exploring nature, hiking, and participating in outdoor activities.
+As a computer science major, she says that she values the importance of technology and its potential to enhance day to day experiences.

+ 1. Please tell me a bit about yourself.
+You may omit any personal or private information.
+      - Cornell Freshman in A&S studying Computer Science.
+      - She's really into software and wants to become a Software Developer once she graduates.
+      - She's from Rwanda so she's still exploring everything at Cornell and wants to join a club but will probably do so in the fall.
+      - She's not that fond of the Cornell Dining options and oftens misses home food.
+ 2. Have you ever been involved in any outdoor event or organization focused on outdoor activity?
+If yes:

+    2a.
+What brought you to the event or attracted you to the organization?

+      - Yes, she has been actively involved in outdoor events from back home where she would go on camping events with her family but none since she came to Cornell.

+      - She's usually drawn to opportunities that allow her to engage in adventurous activities and connect with like-minded individuals who share a passion for outdoor recreation.

+    2b.
+Did you seek out information about the event/organization?

+    2b i.
+If yes, what information were you specifically looking for?
+Did you find it?
+How did you access that information?

+      - Yes, proactively sought out information to understand the nature of the activities offered and the overall experience to expect.

+      - Specifically looked for details about the location and logistics of camping events, requirements, and testimonials from past participants.
+Accessed this information through the event websites, social media pages, and sometimes by reaching out directly to event organizers.

+    2c.
+How was your experience at the event or as a part of the organization?
+Tell me a bit about it.

+       - Her general experience in outdoor events has been incredibly rewarding.
+Had the opportunity to explore beautiful natural landscapes and challenge herself physically, and forge meaningful connections with other participants.

+  3. Are you currently or have you previously been involved in SOUP?
+If yes (involved):

+     - NO, she has never been involved in SOUP.
+She is intrigued by it though and would want to give it a try since she misses having outdoor fun with friends.

+     3a.
+Why did you join SOUP?

+     3b.
+Before joining, did you seek out information about the organization?

+     3b i.
+If yes, what information were you specifically looking for?
+Did you find it?
+How did you access that information?

+     3c.
+After joining, did you seek out information about the organization?

+     3c i.
+If yes, what information were you specifically looking for?
+Did you find it?
+How did you access that information?

+  4. How is/was your experience as a part of the organization?
+Tell me a bit about it.
+      - As she has never been in the organization before she has no prior experience in the organization.

+  5. What haven't I asked you today that you think would be valuable for me to know?

+       - She thinks that organizations like SOUP should accomodate students with demanding academic schedules.
+       - Feels like it would be perfect if there was no significant time commitment in SOUP as her and a few friends she has on campus are interested in joining and prefer flexible times.

  **Interviewee 5:**
 1. Please tell me a bit about yourself.
 You may omit any personal or private information.